Constructive theory of ordinals: Introduction

 We give in this paper a constructive theory of ordinals that is similar to Martin-Löf's theory, but based only on the two relations \gui{\(x\leq y\)} and \gui{\(x< y\)}, i.e.\ without considering sequents whose intuitive meaning is a classical disjunction.

 In our setting, the operation \gui{supremum of ordinals} plays an important rôle through its interactions with the relations \gui{\(x\leq y\)} and \gui{\(x< y\)}.
 This allows us to approach as much as we may the notion of linear order when the property \gui{\(\alpha\leq \beta\) or \(\beta\leq \alpha\)} is provable only within classical logic.
+In the same way, the impossibility of constructively proving linear order for real numbers is circumvented by the introduction of \(x< y\), \(x\leq y\) and \(\sup(x,y)\), which are all three indispensable.

-Our problem is to give a formal definition corresponding to intuition, and to prove that our constructive ordinals satisfy constructively all desirable properties.
+Our problem is to give a formal definition corresponding to intuition and to prove that our constructive ordinals satisfy constructively all desirable properties.